Authors Talk: Benjamin Soileau

 Today we are pleased to feature Benjamin Soileau as our Authors Talk series contributor.
 With jazzy Louisiana music playing lightly in the background, Ms. Kennedy Soileau—Benjamin’s wife, first reader, and editor—interviews Benjamin about his writing process and recent fiction piece, “What Paul Would Do,” published in SR’s Issue 23.

 Benjamin and Kennedy also consider their unique relationship, with Benjamin acting as a writer and husband and Kennedy acting as his editor and wife.
-Benjamin mentions the challenges of this editing process, but he notices it gives him someone to write for and impress.
 Kennedy explains how their relationship dynamic switches to a writer-editor relationship during this editing phase.
 While she feels apologetic about marking up his story with a red pen, she likes to see how the stories change between the first and last drafts.
 Benjamin concludes, laughing “They usually do [change], quite a bit.
 I wish they’d change a lot quicker.”

 You can read Benjamin’s work, “What Paul Would Do,” in Issue 23 of Superstition Review.